retep998/rfcs/text/0000-unsafe-enums.md

 An unsafe enum is equivalent to a safe enum except that it does not have a discriminant.

 ## Declaring an unsafe enum
+Syntax matches that of defining an enum, except with the unsafe keyword at the beginning.
 ```rust
 unsafe enum MyEnum {
     Variant1(c_int),